adrien2p/medusa-extender/docs/README.md

 We need to be after the authentication to be able to be sure that the user is already authenticated and that we have access to the `userId`.

-This middleware is applied to all routes and will retrieve the authenticated user to store it in the underlying container.
+This middleware is applied to all admin routes and will retrieve the authenticated user to store it in the underlying container.
 You will be then be able to get access to it into your servives as we've seen in the previous sections.